-Fruit that does not meet the MTS is not accepted by Zespri for export.
-This fruit is either processed or used as animal feed.
-Once dry matter has been calculated it is allocated to the relevant count size and depending upon the distribution of the dry matter a calculation is made to arrive at a TZG figure.
-Fruit that does meet the MTS will be further segregated into taste bands.
+Example: In 2021, clearance to harvest a green orchard was granted when 70% of the fruit in the 90-fruit sample had DM ≥ 15.5%.
+The fruit are also allocated into Taste bands when packed to further ensure consistency of taste.
 There are three taste bands (Y, T, M), Y representing the highest Taste and M representing the lower or more variable Taste.
 This ensures that Zespri is able to target high taste fruit to Japan and potentially other markets where there is a strong consumer taste preference for sweeter fruit.